-Extradition on a European arrest warrant is not a formality if you instruct Edward Hayes LLP - the leading UK extradition law firm are ready to challenge any EAW.
+Extradition on a European arrest warrant is not a formality if you instruct Edward Hayes - the leading UK extradition law firm are ready to challenge any EAW.

 In order to extradite from the UK there are a number of Bars or hurdles the prosecution must overcome plus other procedural issues ‘bars’ to extradition include: